Advise & Consent: Critical response

 The staff of Variety praised the acting but considered the screenplay problematic, writing: "As interpreted by producer-director Otto Preminger and scripter Wendell Mayes, Advise and Consent is intermittently well dialogued and too talky, and, strangely, arrested in its development and illogical...
 Preminger has endowed his production with wholly capable performers...
 The characterizations come through with fine clarity."

-New York Times film critic Bosley Crowther did not like the storyline, writing: "Without even giving the appearance of trying to be accurate and fair about the existence of a reasonable balance of good men and rogues in government, Mr. Preminger and Wendell Mayes, his writer, taking their cue from Mr. Drury's book, have loaded their drama with rascals to show the types in Washington."
+The New York Times film critic Bosley Crowther did not like the storyline, writing: "Without even giving the appearance of trying to be accurate and fair about the existence of a reasonable balance of good men and rogues in government, Mr. Preminger and Wendell Mayes, his writer, taking their cue from Mr. Drury's book, have loaded their drama with rascals to show the types in Washington."
 Crowther also was bothered by the use of the homosexual affair.
 He wrote, "It is in this latter complication that the nature of the drama is finally exposed for the deliberately scandalous, sensational and caustic thing it is.
 Mr. Preminger has his character go through a lurid and seamy encounter with his old friend before cutting his throat, an act that seems unrealistic, except as a splashy high point for the film."

 Critic John Simon described Advise & Consent as "pure hokum."

-On Rotten Tomatoes. the film has an approval rating of 75% based on reviews from 12 critics.
+On Rotten Tomatoes, the film has an approval rating of 77% based on reviews from 13 critics.

 On May 10, 2005, Warner Bros. released the film on DVD as part of its Controversial Classics box set.
 The following year, it was included in the Henry Fonda Signature Collection.

 The Academy Film Archive preserved Advise & Consent in 2007.